nighthawkcoders/APCSA/_posts/2022-10-10-PT-project_week_1.md

     - Describe any consideration you have made for customer needs.
     - Indicate accommodations you have made for English Language Learners or those with Disabilities
 - Develop software using programming languages
-    - Identify authoring tools (IDE's) used and key features
+    - Identify authoring tools (IDE's, Docker) used
     - Describe and/or show visuals which interactions and integration of programming languages, protocols, and data within project (Flow Chart/UML).
-    - Describe and/or illustrate key data type, data structures, objects, files, and databases that will be used (Flow Chart/UML).
-    - Describe and/or illustrate key Procedures, Functions, Algorithms that will be required to complete this system.
+    - Describe and/or illustrate key Procedures, Functions, Algorithms that will be required to complete this system (Flow Chart/UML).
     - Be sure to use comments in code to facilitate current and future understanding of the key portions of system.
+- Develop data, data types, databases, and APIs.
+    - Identify authoring tools (IDE's, Postman) used.
+    - Describe and/or illustrate key data types, data structures, objects, files, and databases that will be used (Flow Chart/UML).
+    - Describe use of database, tables, attributes, records, and systems of access (POJOs, JPAs)
+    - Be sure to use comments in code to facilitate current and future understanding of the key portions of data.
 - Test and Demo Software during each Sprint
     - Consider using GitHub Issues to support this process.
     - Develop and describe expectations of each feature.